2021 Official Membership and Angling Rules of the Southern Kingfish Association

 19. AT ALL SKA SANCTIONED AND SKA PRODUCED EVENTS, THE SKA AND/OR THE TOURNAMENT DIRECTORS EXERCISE THEIR RIGHT TO REFUSE ENTRY TO ANY PERSON OR PERSONS.
 The SKA and/or Tournament Director has the right to enforce any and all rules and their penalties without a formal written protest from other contestants.

 20. In the event of cancellation due to bad weather or any other reason, all efforts to reschedule will be made and the event will count as a divisional sanctioned tournament.

-21. Any tournament official, tournament sponsor, SKA executive and/or employee entering a tournament, in compliance with the tournament rules and SKA rules, is eligible for any and all prizes.
+21. Any tournament official, tournament sponsor, SKA executive and/or employee entering a tournament, in compliance with the tournament rules and SKA rules, is eligible for any and all prizes provided no such individual should be involved in any disputes that arise out of the said tournament.
 Vendor partners and sponsors are eligible to participate in sanctioned SKA tournaments.
 Registration and local rules apply.

 22. Winners, or any anglers, may be requested to submit to and pass a polygraph test and/or sign an affidavit prior to being presented any prize.
 This must be done in a timely manner.
 Failure to submit to a polygraph test automatically revokes all claims to any prizes won.
 All members of any SKA team or tournament participants entering and participating in an SKA sanctioned or produced event agrees that all polygraph results are final and agree that the subject of the polygraph will not be challenged beyond the posting of the results.